Company Research Scope

 Downside Risks

-• Interest‑rate sensitivity: Reserve income is a large revenue component; rate cuts compress yields unless offset by USDC float growth.
+• Interest-rate sensitivity: Reserve income is rate-dependent; declining rates would compress revenue unless offset by larger float or new fee lines.

 Valuation Metrics